The SI Leeds Literary Prize

 Welcome to the biennial prize for unpublished fiction by Black and Asian women resident in the UK aged 18 years and over.

 The winner of the 2014 Prize was announced at a memorable award ceremony as part of the 2014 Ilkley Literature Festival: Mahsuda Snaith won the SI Leeds Literary Prize 2014 for The Constellation of Ravine Roy.
-Mahsuda has recently signed a two book deal with Transworld for her winning manuscript and a further book.
-Season Butler won 2nd prize for Hanging from the Hammer of the Bell, and Anita Sivakumaran won 3rd prize for The Queen.
+Mahsuda signed a two-book deal with Transworld and her winning manuscript has now been published as The Things We Thought We Knew.
+Season Butler won 2nd prize for Hanging from the Hammer of the Bell, and has recently signed a deal with Little, Brown’s imprint Dialogue Books.
+Anita Sivakumaran won 3rd prize for The Queen.
 The SI Readers’ Choice award, chosen from the shortlist by some 20 SI members, went to Kit de Waal for Blue in Green.
 Kit de Waal has subsequently signed a three book deal with Penguin and her first book, My Name is Leon, is now available.
 Many congratulations to all our winners and our wonderful shortlist, whose readings at the event demonstrated real quality and engaging voices.

 In the words of our patron, Bidisha: